 - Amenities may cost extra.
 I.E.–may cost money to swim in their pool or use the gym.

-- No access to the theme parks or attractions during Extra Magic Hours.
+- No access to the theme parks or attractions during early theme park entry days or extra hours at night.

 - Disney Dining Plan is not an option for purchase.